Our environmental code

-Vessel Works is committed to keeping New Zealand Clean and Green
+Vessel Works is committed to keeping New Zealand free of marine pests.

-We want to keep our waterways and land clear of foreign pests, rodents and other materials that may harm it, We take biological security very seriously and we need your help!
+We want to keep our waterways and land clear of foreign pests, rodents and other materials that may harm it.
+We take marine biosecurity very seriously and we need your help.
+Visit www.marinebiosecurity.org.nz for information.

 Customs Clearance and Transitional Facility

-Vessel Works operates s an approved Port of First Arrival for NZ Customs, which allows arriving and departing vessels to undertake border control processes on site at Vessel Works.
+Vessel Works is an approved Port of First Arrival for NZ Customs, enabling arriving and departing vessels to undertake border control processes on site .

 What to do when you find a Contamination?